 Full-time Undergraduate and Foundation Degree Courses

 You can complete your application to Newman on-line via the Universities and Colleges Admissions Systems (UCAS) website.
-UCAS can receive applications for entry for Autumn 2016 from September 2015.
-The normal closing date for the receipt of applications is January 2016.
+UCAS opends for applications mid September each year.
+The normal closing date for the receipt of applications is the following January.
 Late applications are accepted by UCAS throughout the remainder of the application year, although they are subject to availability.

 PGCE and School Direct

 Applications should be made online through UCAS teacher training.
 You can apply for up to 3 courses, either PGCE or School Direct, or a combination of both.
 There is no closing date for applications, but courses close when all places are filled, so you are advised to apply as soon as possible.
 UCAS provide useful information on what your application should include.
 The get into teaching facebook page also has lots of information and tips on applying for a postgraduate teacher training course.
 If you are applying for School Direct you will need to apply to the lead school, please note this may not be the school will train in.